// I may receive a commission on purchases made from links.

 Danganronpa is a lot of different things, none of which really communicate the feeling you get from it when you play.
 It’s an anime-mystery style visual novel, a rhythm game, a Persona-esque Japanese community simulator; it’s even technically labeled as a shooter… technically.

 …but it’s really such a messy amalgamation of all those things and more that it sort of creates a category unto itself.
-None of that is to say that the game doesn’t have a clear identity though.
+None of that is to say that the game doesn’t have a clear identity, though.
 From its unique visual style to its un-bear-able love for puns, this is a series that knows exactly what it is and what it wants to show its audience.
 It has these cute, slice-of-life, getting to know each other segments between Makoto and the other students that transition suddenly to vivid depictions of horror and the jagged slip into madness.

 The murders aren’t as simple as Colonel Mustard in the library with a wrench.
-They usually involve complex circumstances, the cataloguing of alibis and various other means of narrowing down a list of potential suspects while collecting as much information as you can about the crime.
+They usually involve complex circumstances, the cataloguing of alibis, and various other means of narrowing down a list of potential suspects while collecting as much information as you can about the crime.
 Once you’ve gathered all the evidence, or “truth bullets,” you meet up with the rest of your surviving classmates for a “class trial” where you have to put them together through a series of mini-games on order to solve the murder.

-The logic is pretty sound 95% of the time, but every once in a while the game seems to expect some grand leaps in logic that didn’t make much sense to me even after the mystery was solved.
+The logic is pretty sound 95% of the time, but every once in a while, the game seems to expect some grand leaps in logic that didn’t make much sense to me, even after the mystery was solved.
 I don’t know if that’s due to the inevitable cultural differences of an American playing a Japanese game or if it’s just bad writing, but it was frustrating.

-Still, the games’ pros more than outweigh the cons and all three of them are well worth playing.
+Still, the games’ pros more than outweigh the cons, and all three of them are well worth playing.
 Each of them expands on the one before it in new and interesting ways without compromising the series identity.

-PS4: https://amzn.to/34KVcW7
+PS4: https://amzn.to/4u63HX9

 You can come visit me at twitch.tv/codydcampbell to hang out and chat while I play new games.